JMaynor/homepage/src/site/notes/Movies/AFI Top 100 List.md

 # Additions

-Making note of any movies I feel are missing, either because they came after the list was first written or I just feel they should've made the cut on the list.
-Might make my own edition of the list at some point.
-Will expand each movie and provide more reasoning.
+Making note of any movies I feel are missing.
+I would say generally the two areas I'm thinking of are either films that came after the cutoff date of the previous list that I thing could have easily ended up on the list if it was done later.
+Or films that work as representatives of some genre or style that I don't think the list gives enough love to.

 - The Shining (1980)
 Of Kubrick's two other pictures on the list, 2001 and Clockwork Orange, I would say Shining is the best of the bunch.
 It is one of my personal all-time faves.
 2001 is far more technically impressive if that's what we're going by but purely from a film quality perspective, I would rank Shining higher.
 If I couldn't get another Kubrick added, I'd probably give Clockwork Orange the boot.
+Of the three, I would say Shining > 2001 > Clockwork Orange.

 - The Thing (1982)
 I know Hollywood cant's stand horror and that's reflected by the near complete lack of horror on the list.
 So if we're going to be sane and put some on the list like they fucking goddamn deserve, the Thing seems like one of the most obvious inclusions.
 The great practical effects that have held up extremely well and have been the model by which all others are judged by.
 Alien would be another good choice if I only got one.
 But I would consider the Thing a more pure standalone example.
 Alien is good but I feel it functions best when paired as a double feature with Aliens.
+Also it's just this whole big franchise whereas the Thing is this nice succinct experience.

 - The Matrix (1999)
-Maybe I'm crazy holding it up so highly, but when thinking to this general era of films and which stand out of the crowd, Matrix seems like a clear one to point to.
-It's influence seems obvious
+~~Maybe I'm crazy holding it up so highly~~, (I am *not* crazy after thinking about it more) but when thinking to this general era of films and which stand out of the crowd, Matrix seems like a clear one to point to.
+It's influence seems obvious.

 - Mulholland Drive (2001)
 I don't think I'm just being biased here.
-Mulholland repeatedly shows up on best films of all time lists and, of Lynch's filmography, I would definitely say that it is the most approachable and digestible.
+Mulholland repeatedly shows up on best films of all time lists and, of Lynch's filmography, I would definitely say that it is one of the most approachable and digestible (Sorry Blue Velvet love you too).
 And I think it would be good to look at some of the wackier things film can do.

 - The Royal Tenenbaums (2001)/Grand Budapest (2014)
 I really love Wes Anderson and I feel like something of his style needs to be represented.
 Grand Budapest is my personal fave of his, but Royal Tenenbaums is probably the more widely known/accoladed one.
 That or perhaps Moonrise Kingdom.
 I'd be fine with any of them, though I'd push for Grand Budapest.